AviatrixSystems/Docs/Solutions/aviatrix_aws_meshVPC.rst

 deploys in minutes.

 Aviatrix CloudN is a virtual appliance deployed in datacenter.
 Datacenter Extension is a unique technology on CloudN.
-It allows rapid scaling of AWS Virtual Private Cloud (VPC) by removing the pain point of building secure connections to the VPCs.
+It manages your public cloud address space and allows rapid scaling of AWS Virtual Private Cloud (VPC) by removing the pain point of building secure connections to the VPCs.